Understanding how markets react post-election can be a powerful tool for traders.

 Why Use an Input Variable?

-keyword allows you to modify the holding period directly from the strategy settings, making the backtester flexible for testing different timeframes.
+The input keyword allows you to modify the holding period directly from the strategy settings, making the backtester flexible for testing different timeframes.
 While the default is set to 30 days, you can adjust it to 60 or 90 days based on your analysis goals.

 Step 4: Add Buy and Sell Orders